What is Down syndrome?

 The diagnosis is suspected or confirmed in the neonatal period in most infants with Down syndrome.
 Characteristic physical features of Down syndrome include [1–8]:

 Red cell macrocytosis and polycythaemia may affect up to two-thirds of infants with Down syndrome.
-Transient myeloproliferative disorder (TMD), a type of leukemia resulting from trisomy 21, may be present in up to 10% of newborns.
+Transient myeloproliferative disorder (TMD), a type of leukaemia resulting from trisomy 21, may be present in up to 10% of newborns.
 Acute leukaemias are reported in 1 in 300 individuals with Down syndrome.

 A single transverse palmar crease is the main cutaneous phenotype and is easily detectable.
 However, a single transverse palmar crease may also occur as a normal variant that is unilateral in 4% and bilateral in 1% of the general population [9–18].

 A variety of dermatological disorders are more common in Down syndrome due to a combination of immune and genetic dysregulation and inefficient physiological processes.

 Defective regulation of genes located on chromosome 21 may play a role in keratosis pilaris, alopecia areata, and vitiligo.
 Immune dysregulation leads to increased susceptibility to bacterial and fungal skin infections.

 Transient physiological cutaneous manifestations are common during infancy, and chronic skin conditions appear with age.